The Heart of Change

 There was a pause.
 Leslie knew what was coming next.
 It would be a question.

-No. I can probably work this out myself.
+L: No. I can probably work this out myself.
 And if I do get stuck then I can ask for hints or nudges – not for the answer.
-I need to do the learning work.
+I need to do the learning work and I want to do it.

-?
-OK.
-I will commit to hinting and nudging if asked and if I do not know the answer I will say so.
+B: OK.
+I will commit to hinting and nudging if asked, and if I do not know the answer I will say so.

-Phew!
-That was definitely a rollercoaster ride on the Nerve Curve.
+L: Phew!
+That was definitely an emotional rollercoaster ride on the Nerve Curve.
 Looking back it all makes complete sense and I now know what to do – but at the start it felt like I was heading into the Dark Unknown.
 You are right.
 It is liberating and exhilarating!

-?
-That feeling of clarity of hindsight and exhilaration from learning is what we always strive for.
-Both as educators and educatees.
+B: That feeling of clarity-of-hindsight and exhilaration from learning is what we always strive for.
+Both as teachers and students.

 Defusing Trust Eroders – Part I